 Residents can remain with The Bridge Trust for a maximum of 24 months, but the average stay in one of our houses is just over 12 months at which point we assist residents to move-on to either private rented or local Housing Association accommodation.

 Providing accommodation addresses the primary need of each resident.
 They are expected to work with one of our Supported Housing Officers who will key work with them and agree and regularly review Support Plans, with goals set in consultation with the resident.
 They will also look at other issues in their lives such as emotional, financial, dependencies, health, training, employment or general life skills.
 The Supported Housing Officers also facilitate access to outside support agencies if needed.
-Our aim is not to take-over responsibility for our residents but to empower them to fulfil their potential and regain control of their lives.
+Our aim is not to take-over responsibility for our residents but to empower them to fulfill their potential and regain control of their lives.

 Access to our accommodation is by Application Form and interview.
 We usually have a waiting list but that can change on a daily basis.
 We have no direct access accommodation available.

 Please see our Application Pack for our Admissions Policy, our Application Form and other related information.